https://hgic.clemson.edu/

 Balance & Stretching

-Balance and stretching activities improve flexibility and physical stability to reduce risk of injuries.
+Balance and stretching activities improve flexibility and physical stability to reduce the risk of injuries.
 Stretching increases your flexibility and range of motion around a joint.

 How flexible are you?
 Test the flexibility of the muscles in your back and the back of your legs by sitting on the floor with your legs straight out in front of you.
 Keep your knees slightly bent.
 Slowly stretch forward to see if you can touch your toes.
 Stretch slowly without bouncing.
 Repeat this movement several times.
 Can you touch or nearly touch your toes?
 If you cannot, then you need to do some flexibility exercises.